neryguerreiro/modulogit/README.md

-Meu primeiro programa no GIT
+Meu primeiro sitema no GIT

-Alteração no readme para descrever melhor meu sistema.

-Alteração feita na Branch Master.